AdobeDocs/marketo-measure.en/help/marketing-spend/spend-management/marketing-channel-costs.md

 **Date Picker**

-The default date range will start from your start date with Bizible up to the current month.
-To ensure costs remain correct, you are unable to enter costs for future months, but you can enter costs for months prior to your partnership with Bizible.
+The default date range will start from your start date with Marketo Measure up to the current month.
+To ensure costs remain correct, you are unable to enter costs for future months, but you can enter costs for months prior to your partnership with Marketo Measure.

 **Filter**